lite-xl/lite-xl.github.io/CONTRIBUTING.md

 #### Don't

-Use inline links except for autolinks or anchors.
+Use inline links except for auto-links or anchors.

 ```md
 Follow [this link](https://someurl.com) and also [this interesting one](https://interesting-one.com).